-- Self-employed individuals running their own incorporated businesses have an average median income of $50,000 while those with unincorporated businesses (without an LLC in Nevada) have an average median income of $25,000.
+- Self-employed individuals running their own incorporated businesses have an average median income of $50,000, while those with unincorporated businesses (an LLC in Nevada) have an average median income of $25,000.

 - There are 2,901 small firms in the export business that account for 17.4% of Nevada’s $10.2 billion in total export revenue.

 - Small business profits are susceptible to the tourism-centric Nevada economy.
-During the peak seasons, SMBs (especially in the retail, accommodation and entertainment sectors) experience success.
-But the inverse occurs during the off-peak seasons.
+During the peak seasons, SMBs (especially in the retail, accommodation, and entertainment sectors) experience success.
+But the reverse occurs during the off-peak seasons.
 It takes a bit of planning to get through the low seasons.